diegofontecilla/cookingWeb/README.md

 * on the git repo, go to settings, webhooks and add a new webhook.
 [instructions](https://embeddedartistry.com/blog/2017/12/21/jenkins-kick-off-a-ci-build-with-github-push-notifications/)
-* if running jenkins container on localhost, follow this:
+* when running jenkins container on localhost, follow this:
   * sign up on `ngrok` and follow instructions: `https://dashboard.ngrok.com/get-started`
-* before first job execution run `docker stop thecookingwebapp && sudo docker rm thecookingwebapp`
+* before each job execution run `docker stop thecookingwebapp && sudo docker rm thecookingwebapp`
-* you nedd to run the first build manually
+* you nedd to run the first build manually. then, each commit to `master` will trigger job

 ## Pipeline stages flow

 ![Stages flow](./diagrams/PipelineStageFlow.png)

+## To build node image manually and deploy the cookingapp in local environment

+* from app directory run:
+  * `docker build -t fontecilla/cookingapp .`
+  * `docker container run -d --name thecookingwebapp --publish 3000:3000 fontecilla/cookingapp:latest`

+## Run the app locally

+* From `app` directory run `node app.js`
+* On browser go to `http://localhost:3000/`

 ## TODO